 Unless you have a major spill (an entire bottle of acid) each sheet will last many months.

-When it comes to protecting yourself (and your furniture!) for spilling drops of acid, there are two 'styles' of working.
+When it comes to protecting yourself (and your furniture!) from spilling drops of acid, there are a few ways of working safely.

 In many shops, they place some tissue or kitchen towel on the table, to work over, to catch any drips.

-Personally, I hold a tissue in my hand (see the videos).
+Personally, I prefer to hold a tissue in my hand as I work (see the videos).

-method is to work over an anti-acid mat, made of a special acid-neutralising material.
+The best method is to work over this anti-acid mat, it's made of a special acid-neutralising material.
 It not only makes any acid spills harmless, but even stops the fumes.